New Money (2017 film)

 New Money is an American crime drama film written and directed by Jason B. Kohl.
 It stars Louisa Krause, Robin Weigert, Brendan Sexton III and Chelcie Ross.
 The plot follows a pet store worker who kidnaps her estranged father after he cuts her out of his will.
 The film had its world premiere at the Tallinn Black Nights Film Festival, and won the audience award at the 2018 Indie Memphis Film Festival.
 The film was released on April 16, 2019, by Gravitas Ventures.

 Plot

 The film opens on Debbie Tisdale's 30th birthday.
 Her gift is supposed to be a small inheritance of $50,000 from her estranged father Boyd, but she soon learns that Boyd, under the influence of his younger wife Rose, has cut Debbie out of his will.
-Debbie suspects foul play; Boyd suffers from dementia and could have easily been manipulated.
+Debbie suspects foul play; Boyd has dementia and could have easily been manipulated.

 After a failed negotiation, Debbie and her boyfriend Steve kidnap Boyd and head north, where they break into an elegant lake house, empty for the season.
 Once there Debbie forms a plan to access to her inheritance by darker means.